Written by Sean McPheat |

 In other words, they have just one or two perspectives on the world of work and business.

-I have the privilege of training and consulting with many industries and it allows me to see things from so many points of view.
+I have had the privilege of working in Sales Training and Sales Consulting with hundreds of different industries and it allows me to see things from so many points of view.

 I get to see how the banking sector works, how the aviation industry carries out their management assessments, how the retail industry determine their sales processes and how the IT world deal with their challenges.

 This gives me plenty of opportunities to share best practice in a plethora of ways.